mikBFH/SketchAI/README.md

 SketchAI is a Sketch Based AI Image generation tool iOS app that combines the power of sketching with AI image generation.
-Built using Swift and optimized for iPad with Apple Pencil support, this tool aims to improve the creative process for artists and designers.
+Built using Swift and optimized for iPad with Apple Pencil support, this app aims to improve the creative process for artists and designers.

 ## Current Status